gborghesan/expressiongraph_wbf/readme.md

 This library is built with rosmake, but is actually a stand alone library (apart for the urdf parser)

+the most complete example is tests/velocity_solver_test.cpp.

+the library contains also an urdf parser, and a logger to matlab.

+the library is mainly composed by 2 classes
+- space description -> compute a jacobian
+- controllers -> compute the control action

+these two class are encapsolated into a costraint, and several contraint in a solver (where the actual computations takle place)

 ## workflow

 ### configuration